5 Fixes for Kernel Security Check Failure BSOD

 5. For the sake of this guide, we shall use the Free version, so click on the “Download MemTest86 Free” option.

 6. MemTest86 will start downloading.
-Once the download is finished, extract the .zip into any folder.
+Once the download is finished, extract the .zip file into any folder.
 If you’re using WinRAR, open the .zip file, select all files in it, and drag and drop them into your desired folder.

 7. Connect the USB Flash Drive to your PC and open the “imageUSB” executable file.
 In Step 1, select your respective USB Drive and choose “Write image to USB drive” or the first option in Step 2.
 In Step 3, make sure the “memtest86-usb.img” file has been selected since this is the file that will be copied to your USB.